dairiki/lektorlib/README.md

 This function is a helper to streamline the caching of virtual source objects in the lektor record cache.

-`Lektor.db.Pad.get()` handles caching for regular records, at present, however, it does not appear that it ever caches virtual source objects, even though its record cache is perfectly capable of doing so.
+`Lektor.db.Pad.get()` handles caching for regular records.
+At present, however, it does not appear that it ever caches virtual source objects, even though its record cache is perfectly capable of doing so.